alexngrubb-web/alex-grubb.github.io/projects/network-scanning-lab/README.md

 # Network Scanning Lab

 ## Overview
-This project involved building a virtual lab environment using Kali Linux and Windows to simulate a small network.
-The goal was to perform network reconnaissance and identify exposed services.
+Built a virtual lab environment using Kali Linux and Windows to simulate a small network and perform network reconnaissance.

 ## Lab Setup
 - Kali Linux attacker machine